sf-wdi-37/firebase-auth/README.md

 }
 ```

+12. In the Firebase console for your project, click "Authentication" and then enable Google authentication (or authentication for whichever provider you prefer).

-12. Let's take it one step farther!
+13. Let's take it one step farther!
 If you have a **MERN** app, you probably want to associate some data with each user.
 Log the value of a user from Firebase to your console to see the fields that are available to you.
 Specifically, you should notice that each user has a specific unique id from Firebase.

-13. When your user needs to create a resource they own, simply add the user's unique id to the request and store it in the record for that resource.
+14. When your user needs to create a resource they own, simply add the user's unique id to the request and store it in the record for that resource.
 When your user needs to access a resource, add the user's unique id to the request and use it to check whether the user owns that record.
 Should users be able to read, edit, and/or delete records they don't own?